zanminkian/git-validator/packages/eslint-config/README.md

 ### Type Infer

 By using `.toConfig()` at the end, TypeScript will infer the config type correctly, which is consistent with the enabled rules.
-You can hover your mouse (in VSCode) to have a look.
+You can hover your mouse (in VSCode) to preview it.

 ![type infer](https://raw.githubusercontent.com/zanminkian/static/main/git-validator/type-infer.png)